rgpihlstrom/Multiple-Linear-Regression/README.md

 Historically prices are set using several sources of data that is presented to agents in the form of a Comparative Market Analysis (CMA) report.
 The CEO is wondering if there are other sources of data to help triangulate the prices set for newly listed homes.

-Pressures are mounting as home prices along with the number of building permits issued is expected to rise over the next five years.
-Furthermore, customer expectations are increasing as is the pressures to stay competitive with other boutique reality firms.
+Overall, pressures is mounting as home market dynamics are increasing as well as customer expectations and competition faced from other boutique reality firms.

 ## Data